 The Blueprint file is written in XML and is usually contained in the

-OSGI-INF/blueprint/ directory, which is it's default location.
-This directory will get packaged with the resulting JAR file, and OSGi containers like ServiceMix will look there by default to check for one or more Blueprint files.
+OSGI-INF/blueprint/ directory, which is its default location.
+This directory will be packaged with the resulting JAR file, and OSGi containers like ServiceMix will look there by default to check for one or more Blueprint files.
 This doesn't seem to be documented very well anywhere, but keep in mind that Blueprint files aren't required to be packaged inside of a JAR file.
-They can be standalone files that get loaded in to an OSGi container (i.e. dropped in to the
+They can be standalone files that get loaded into an OSGi container (i.e., dropped into the

 deploy/ directory of ServiceMix) by themselves.
 This can be extremely handy for reconfiguring routes on the fly.